wealthschemaresourcesarticlesWithin-year cash-flow seasonality and the cash-crunch months

 The data structures

-The data shape for cash-flow modeling that we've found works:
+A data shape for cash-flow modeling that works well:

 Formula